webmastersmith/WGU_Cloud_Computing/D306_Azure_Developer_Associate_AZ-204/Azure_Developer_AZ-204.md

   - **Event Publisher**: **Event Hub internal virtual endpoints** listening for producer(client) data.
     - Each producer(client) will be assigned a token(SAS, JWT) approving them to send data to one and only one **event publisher endpoint**.
       - Each event publisher endpoint has its own unique identifier and associated security credentials (SAS token or JWT). **Multiple clients with same token, can send data to same event publisher endpoint**.
-  - **Event Hub consumer(event processor, Data Receiver)**: instances of application or services reading events from Event Hubs.
+  - **Event Hub consumer(Event Processor, Data Receiver)**: instances of application or services reading events from Event Hubs.
 Read from specific partition.
     - the function that processes the events between partition and consumer is called sequentially.
   - **partitions**: sequence of events held in Event Hub. partitions are specified **at Event Hubs creation** and **can't be changed**.
     - enable parallel processing of events which increases throughput.